KartoffelToby/LMRemote/README.md

 # LMRemote-Server

 ---
+## Used Projects
-## This Project use Hyperion as a base Comminication Bridge. (https://github.com/tvdzwan/hyperion)
+- This Project use Hyperion as a base Comminication Bridge. (https://github.com/tvdzwan/hyperion)